mdsahid07/E-Commerce/README.md

-# 📦 E-Commerce Application - Full Stack on AWS
+# 📦 E-Commerce Application - Full Stack on AWS Lambda

 A serverless full-stack E-Commerce web app using **React (frontend)** and **.NET 8 (backend)**, deployed entirely on **AWS** infrastructure.
 It supports product management, cart and order functionality, image uploads, authentication, and CI/CD deployment.